hoyoul/.emacs.d/README.md

 * neotree
 - it shows directories like window file explorer.
 - you should setting global key to neotree-toggle which can show directories.

+* hydra
+- hydra can make menu to varieties of buffer.(ex:buffer list, org  buffer, python buffer...)
+- I don't use it.